 - We will act with honesty, integrity and commitment to the School of Social Work and each other;including staff, faculty, and students.

 - Active listening and personal accountability resolves conflict.
 We will make sure that everyone has

 an opportunity to contribute by both taking space (finding our voices and speaking when we have something to share) and making space (creating an environment for others to share).

 - We will remember and seek out the goodness and humanity in others.
 We will use the “human goodness” model—everyone is good, it’s our behaviors that are not always good.

 - We actively work to resolve conflict peaceably.
 We will practice tools for resolving conflict.
 This will be a part of our professional responsibilities and our work together.

 - We proactively strive to create a supportive and collaborative work environment that encourages teamwork.
 We will not humiliate anyone.
-We will do safe, healthy venting, ask for what we need from one another in a healthy way, listen and stay committed to work out conflict with each other.
+We will do intentional, healthy venting, ask for what we need from one another in a respectful way, listen and stay committed to work out conflict with each other.